Policies & Procedures

 Attendance

 Attendance is imperative to ensure students’ academic success.
 Attendance is required to obtain and keep a parking permit, earn exemptions, qualify for senior release, and/or obtain or renew a driver’s license.
-Attendance also determines if a student will have loss of credit.
-(LOC) in one or more classes.
+Attendance also determines if a student will have loss of credit (LOC) in one or more classes.
 Students who maintain perfect attendance are recognized each year.
 Seniors who have perfect attendance for all four years may receive a campus scholarship.

 Excused Absences